gaozhitong/MoSE-AUSeg/README.md

-# Mixture of Stochastic Experts for Modeling Aleatoric Uncertainty in Segmentation
+# Modeling Multimodal Aleatoric Uncertainty in Segmentation with Mixture of Stochastic Experts
-The official code repo for the paper "Mixture of Stochastic Experts for Modeling Aleatoric Uncertainty in Segmentation".
+The official code repo for the paper "Modeling Multimodal Aleatoric Uncertainty in Segmentation with Mixture of Stochastic Experts".
+(ICLR 2023)

 Code will be released soon.